 What's New

-March 5, 2012.
-This week I have received copies of India: A Sacred Geography.
+This semester, I have been on leave, so to speak --at least from teaching, but not from Lowell House.
+It has been a busy semester, with many highlights.
+In April, my new book, India: A Sacred Geography, was published.
 This has been a long, long project and it's great to have it finally out.
 I had a month in India in January and realized once again, while clambering up the hillside at Bateshwarsthan along the Ganga, that I could easily continue working on this for many years.
 The work goes on, but the book is done.
+It's first review was in The Economist, and a good one at that!

 Follow me on Twitter